aviboddu/godot-dotnet-template/README.md

 - Core System Managers (Video, Audio, Scenes, Input) with persistent and atomic configurations.
 - Loading Screens with Multithreaded Loading.
 - Barebones Main and Pause Menu with Video, Audio and Input Settings.
+- Simple and Performant Logging plugin
-- Miscellaneous Utilities, including Logging.
+- Miscellaneous Utilities

 Using .NET 8.0 and the latest stable release of Godot Mono.